 Follow the Tweed Cycleway from Biggar, which starts from 650 feet above sea level and follow the lovely border country to Berwick-upon-Tweed; this way, you will enjoy a lovely downhill ride, finishing up at the spectacular coast.

 Have you ever wanted to stay in your own castle?
-Whilst only a few on our listed castles are available for private hire, many of the castles stays actually offer accommodation to make you feel like you’re the only ones there – for a truly magical experience that will wow the kids.
+Whilst we only list a few of our castles that are available for private hire, we have many more offering accommodation to make you feel like you’re living the life of the laird – for a truly magical experience that will wow the kids.

 Many castles have been made famous by their occupants, such as Hever Castle (the home of Anne Boleyn) or Bolton Castle (the prison of Mary Queen of Scots).
 For more inspiration on where to stay, take a look at our list of Fairytale Castles for Kids or 10 Incredible Castles That You Can Actually Rent.